codemagic-ci-cd/codemagic-docs/content/getting-started/building-a-react-native-app.md

 To test and publish a React Native app:

 * The code for testing a React Native app also goes under `scripts`, before build commands.
 An example for testing a React Naive app can be found [here](../testing-yaml/testing/#react-native-unit-test).
 * All iOS and Android applications need to be signed before release.
-Different script examples are available [here](../code-signing-yaml/signing/).
+See how to set up [iOS code signing](../code-signing-yaml/signing-ios) and [Android code signing](../code-signing-yaml/signing-android).
 * All generated artifacts can be published to external services.
 The available integrations currently are email, Slack and Google Play.
 It is also possible to publish elsewhere with custom scripts (e.g. Firebase App Distribution).
 Script examples for all of them are available [here](../publishing-yaml/distribution/#publishing).

 ## iOS workflow example